 OVERVIEW: The American Chemical Society (ACS) is one of the leading professional societies for chemists in the United States.
-Its awards run the gamut and include fellowships, scholarships, professional development opportunities, and research support across numerous career stages (high school teachers and students through post-docs and accomplished researchers) and sub-disciplines (everything from petroleum to pharmaceuticals).
+It funds fellowships, scholarships, professional development opportunities, and research support across numerous career stages and sub-disciplines.

-ACS divides its funding into separate categories: Grants, Awards, ACS Fellows, Scholarships, and Hach Programs (the last of these has been administered by ACS since 2009, when the Hach Scientific Foundation transferred its assets to ACS).
-Each of these funding streams is, in turn, subdivided into a number of sub-areas.
+ACS divides its funding into separate programs including Grants, Awards, Scholarships, and ACS Fellows.
+Each of these funding areas is, in turn, subdivided into a number of sub-areas.

 Its Grants program funds research, education, and community projects through research grants, fellowships, community recognition grants, and education grants.
 ACS provides millions of dollars annually in research funding across a range of chemistry-related disciplines.

 ACS’ Education Grants target high school students and educators to enhance chemistry classroom learning, professional development, and support ChemClub community activities.
 A small travel grant is also available to ACS student chapters.